Continuing Education Archive

 Education & Training Archive

-Purchase audio recordings and presentation handouts from our educational webinars and convention sessions to help train your team.
+Purchase audio recordings and presentation handouts from our educational webinars to help train your team.
 Webinars are available to both PADONA members & non-members.

 Once your payment has been received and membership status verified, you will receive an email with a link to download the recording and presentation handouts.
 For payment questions contact Candace Jones at cjones@padona.com.

 PADONA is an approved provider of continuing nursing education by the Pennsylvania State Nurses Association Approver Unit, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
 No presenters or planners have a conflict of interest relative to this webinar.
-Nursing contact hours cannot be awarded for completion of the audio recording.
 PADONA assumes no liability for the accuracy of the information provided.

 Dementia Friends Pennsylvania Information Session